eclipse-archived/codewind-installer/README.md

 ### version

 > **Flags:**
 > --conid value                 Connection ID (see the connections cmd)

 ## sectoken

 Subcommands:</br>

-`get/g` - Authenticate and obtain åan access_token.
+`get/g` - Authenticate and obtain an access_token.

 >**Note 1:**: The preferred way to authenticate is by supplying just the connection ID (conid) and username.
 In this mode the command will use the stored password from the platform keyring
 >**Note 2:**: If you dont have a connection ID (conid) you must supply use the host, realm and client flags